yuxinhu/Online-shot-LLR-reconstruction/README.md

 [Shot-LLR](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.27488) is a multi-shot diffusion-weighted MRI reconstruction method.
 Here we provide one example about how to make it run online on GE MRI scanners at [our institution (Lucas center, Stanford University)](https://med.stanford.edu/rsl/about/lucas.html).

 ## Usage
-"sllr" is an excutable python file, which you can put some command like the following in the Terminal:
+Compressed EpiRehearsal.zip first (too big for Github).
+You probably need to recompile BART and Orchestra on your machine. "sllr" is an excutable python file.
+You can put some command like the following in the Terminal to run it:

         /sllr -p RAW_DATA_PATH -d OUTPUT_PATH